dkimitsa/codesnippets/README.md

-# codesnippets
+# codesnippets -- rare bindings
-contains different code/projects to demonstrace specific cases, mostly RoboVM related
+ones that are not part of alt-pods